Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Discussion

-Our technical proofs make extensive use of the properties of the spectral density of the Mat\'ern covariance function.
-The explicit form of its spectral density allows us to derive explicit probabilistic bounds for controlling the BvM approximation error.
-Our derivations can be possibly to extended to the tapered Mat\'ern covariance functions, since the spectral analysis of the tapered covariance functions shares a lot of similarities to that of Mat\'ern covariance functions (\citet{Duetal09}, \citet{WangLoh11}).
-Our derivations may also be extended to the generalized Wendland (GW) covariance functions (\citet{Gne02}).
-The tails of the spectral densities of GW covariance functions also decay at polynomial rates (\citet{Bevetal19}).
-Furthermore, as shown in Lemma 1 of \citet{Bevetal19}, the MLE of the microergodic parameter also has the monotonicity property with respect to the range parameter $\beta$ for the GW covariance functions under some conditions on the parameters, similar to the case of Mat\'ern covariance functions.
-Therefore, we conjecture that similar BvM results can be established for the tapered Mat\'ern covariance functions and the GW covariance functions.
-In fact, since the tail behavior of the Mat\'ern spectral density plays the most important role, we expect that our theoretical proofs can be generalized to a broader class of parametric spectral densities that share similar tail behavior to Mat\'ern with suitable modifications.
-We will explore these directions in future research.
+In the proof of Lemma \ref{lem:dimension reduction} and Theorem \ref{thm:bvm2:joint}, we have derived many useful properties of the spectral density of Mat\'ern covariance functions.
+These derivations can be possibly extended to the tapered Mat\'ern covariance functions (\citep{Duetal09}, \citep{WangLoh11}) and the generalized Wendland (GW) covariance functions (\citep{Gne02}), whose spectral densities also have polynomially decaying tails (\citep{Kauetal08}, \citep{Bevetal19}).
+As shown in Lemma 1 of \citep{Bevetal19}, for the GP model with mean zero, the MLE of the GW microergodic parameter also has the monotonicity property.
+Therefore, with suitable modification, we expect that our technical proofs can be generalized to a broader class of covariance functions whose spectral densities share similar tail behavior to Mat\'ern.

+We have only considered the isotropic Mat\'ern covariance functions.
+For anisotropic Mat\'ern covariance functions, the existing fixed-domain asymptotic theory is very limited.
+Only a few special cases such as $\nu=1/2$ (\citep{Ying93}), $\nu=3/2$ (\citep{Loh05}), and $d>4$ (\citep{And10}) have been studied, while the theory for the anisotropic Mat\'ern with a general $\nu>0$ and $d=1,2,3$ remains unknown.
+We leave these directions for future research.

-\textbf{Acknowledgements} The author thanks Professor Michael L. Stein, Professor Wei-Liem Loh, and Professor Wenxin Jiang for helpful discussions.
-The author was supported by the Singapore Ministry of Education Academic Research Funds Tier 1 Grants R-155-000-201-114 and R-155-000-223-114.
+\textbf{Acknowledgements} The author sincerely thanks the Associate Editor and two anonymous referees for valuable comments that have significantly improved the paper.
+The author thanks Michael L. Stein, Wei-Liem Loh, Wenxin Jiang, Sanvesh Srivastava, and Yichen Zhu for helpful discussion.
+The author was supported by the Singapore Ministry of Education Academic Research Funds Tier 1 Grants R-155-000-201-114 and A-0004822-00-00.